Openscapes/kyber/README.md

 Steps to edit `kyber` locally and review those edits:

 1. In RStudio, open `kyber` project, pull main branch
-1. Uninstall `kyber` package.
-I do this by doing to the Packages tab (bottom-right RStudio pane for me, Files is the default tab presented)
+2. If you've been working in RStudio, restart your R session.
-1. Make edits to files (for example `inst/agendas/team_culture.Rmd`)
+3. Make edits to files (for example `inst/agendas/team_culture.Rmd`)
-1. In R console: `devtools::load_all()` to load local edits for `kyber`
+4. In R console: `devtools::load_all()` to load local edits for `kyber`
-1. In R console, test whatever you edited.
+5. In R console, test whatever you edited.
 For example, to create the call agenda:

 ```
 kyber::call_agenda(